miraath/radio-stations-cache-server/README.md

 ## prerequisites
-Install node.js 6.9 for your operating system
+Install node.js 6.9 LTS for your operating system
 ## Running the server
 * open the command prompt or a terminal
 * navigate to the project folder